-The Second Chance Restaurant, which is alongside the smaller barn, provides outdoor dining spaces during the summer and fall.
+The Second Chance Restaurant, which is alongside The Barn, provides outdoor dining spaces during the summer and fall.
 The suggestions to create a dog park and a skateboard park in the pathway between the Village Center and Town Center were not accepted as part of the Multi-Use Path Project.
-The labyrinth for the Interfaith Center and the openair ice rink remain unrealized.
+The labyrinth for the Interfaith Center and the open-air ice rink remain unrealized.
 Blandair Park may ultimately accommodate some of these concepts.